Networking and Systems Administration Minor - Curriculum

 This is the second course in a two-course sequence in computational problem solving of engineering and scientific problems.
 The problems solved will stress the application of data structures and object oriented classes.
 Data encapsulation, data management, and design robustness will be stressed.
 Students, upon successful completion of this course, will be able to analyze complex engineering and scientific problems, design, code, test, and document objected-oriented software solutions.
 (Prerequisites: CPET-121 or equivalent course.)
 Lec/Lab 4 (Fall).

 This course teaches the student the essential technologies needed by NSSA majors, focused on PC and mainframe hardware topics.
 They include how those platforms operate, how they are configured, and the operation of their major internal components.
 Also covered are the basic operating system interactions with those platforms, physical security of assets, and computing-centric mathematical concepts.
-Lab 2, Lecture 4 (Fall, Spring).
+Lab 2 (Fall, Spring).

 Advanced Routing and Switching